theshteves/stevenkneiser.com/archive/links.md

 ### [Small Business 2.0 Revolution](https://stackingthebricks.com/why-you-should-do-a-tiny-product-first/)

-Alright, this is second entrepreneurship one that repeatedly comes to mind as arguably the important concept
+If [First, 10](#all-you-need-is-10) was my #2 favorite "entrepreneurship" read, then what could possibly be #1?

+Where that previous one stands the  test of time, this one makes up for in specificity ...even though this window of opportunity has a little more of a time limit.

 <br /><br />

 ### [Has The West "lost it"?](https://www.youtube.com/watch?v=T1AY9H89tTY)

-This provocative topic, even from someone on the other side of the world, comes from a place of deep cultural investment & admiration.
-He even majored in Western Philosophy!
+This provocative talk is a masterclass in persuasion.
+I expect no less eloquence from someone who studied Western Philosophy.
+Don't let the title decieve you: this ice-breaker comes from a place of deep cultural & admiration.

+...& more importantly, from a well-connected UN ambassador on the other side of the world.
+If you weren't aware, Singapore is an incomparably tiny city-state that could not be more embedded into global trade.
+If you're American, I doubt you could name more people on one hand that are more immersed in current geopolitics.

+This is a cold shower
+<br />This is a wake-up call

 This is an important icebreaker on how the U.S. might best prepare for a future where it no longer  absolute #1 geopolitical force that it has been for many decades.